Yunnan–Burma railway: Abandonment

-Construction was never resumed.
+Construction was never resumed on the western section.
 Burma's limited trading value to China and its internal political and military instability have probably been two major contributing factors.
+In 1958 tracks were laid on the eastern section roadbed from Shizui to Yipinglang.
+In 1970, the Line was gradually dismantled.
+Only the 12.4-kilometer line from Kunming North Station to Shizui remained until 2017.

 Legacy

 In 1959, the Kunming-Yipinglang line (昆一铁路, meter gauge railway) was opened using the remains of the Yunnan-Burma railway; since the opening of the parallel Chengdu-Kunming railway in 1970, this line has been progressively shortened.

 Today the Yunnan side of the line lies in ruin.
 Though signs here and there attest to its presence, there is little actual rail left, and the line has all but vanished from local history and barely graces itineraries of all but the most determined travellers.

 One such sign can be glimpsed opposite the ferry to Baodian, slightly south of Manwan in the far north-eastern section of Lincang prefecture.
 The sign records a tunnel from the construction, but the entry has long been covered over and there is no visual hint to the line's presence whatsoever.